LucasAsilveira/seazone_challenge/README.md

 - Data exploration: Perform graphical analysis of the variables, validate the hypotheses raised.
 - Dashboard production: Plot graphs with the main features to answer questions

+## 3. Key Insights from Data

+1. Weekends can have up to 20% more occupancy.(FALSO)
+- Generated Insight: Despite the higher occupancy during weekends, they do not have such a high rate.
+Being able to carry out campaigns and promotions based on this

+2. Annual revenue grows by 20% per year or more.(TRUE)
+- Generated Insight: Revenue growth was 175% from 2020 to 2021,and in the year 2022, in the first three months, it has already surpassed the total for 2021.
+Therefore, the company can work with expectations of increasing revenues.

+3. Hotel type properties have a higher occupancy rate than other types.(TRUE)
+- Generated Insight: Hotels have a higher occupancy rate, which may lead the company to think about increasing the disclosure of other types of properties since they have many advertisements of other types